 It is also important to factor in contributory negligence.
 This is a rule in Maryland that prevents someone from recovering damages if they are found to be at fault in the case.
 This can significantly reduce the amount that you can claim in any case.
 Even if you are just one percent at fault, this limits your claim and settlement.

 To determine the amount of claim likely to occur, individuals need to work with a car accident settlement attorney.
 It’s important not to simply settle with an insurance carrier but to have an attorney calculate the actual losses suffered both immediately and in the long term.

 The Silver Spring auto accident lawyers at DuBoff & Associates, Chartered possess more than 55 years of combined experience handling personal injury and auto accident lawsuits in the Greater Baltimore/Washington, D.C.
 Area.
 Contact us online or at 301.495.3131 to arrange a free initial consultation about your case today.

-Home and hospital visits are available to our seriously injured clients who are unable to make it to our office, and we offer evening and weekend appointments when necessary.
+Home and hospital visits are available to our seriously injured clients in silver spring & nearby who are unable to make it to our office, and we offer evening and weekend appointments when necessary.
 We are pleased to offer free initial consultations in personal injury cases and contingency fee arrangements when appropriate.